Skip to main content

 April 21, 2025

 Your daughter woke up this morning with a sore throat, and you took a peek at her tonsils.
 They’re red and inflamed…again.
-What’s next when it comes to treatment?
+What happens next when it comes to treatment?

-Sore throats are very common, especially during the cold and flu season.
-They can be caused by various medical conditions, including seasonal allergies.
+Sore throats are very common, especially during cold and flu season.
+They can be caused by many conditions, including viral infections, bacterial infections, and even seasonal allergies.

-During the late fall, winter, and early spring, contagious illnesses run wild as we spend more time indoors in close proximity to each other.
-Viruses and bacteria, like those responsible for the common cold, the flu, RSV, COVID-19, and strep throat, are seemingly everywhere.
+During late fall, winter, and early spring, we tend to spend more time indoors and in close contact with others.
+This increases the spread of contagious illnesses like the common cold, flu, RSV, COVID-19, and strep throat.

-“The tonsils, which are two round masses in the back of the throat, are part of the immune system,” says Michael Abdelmisseh, MD, with West Tennessee Medical Group.
+“The tonsils, which are two round masses in the back of the throat, are part of the immune system,” says Michael Abdelmisseh, MD, a pediatric physician with West Tennessee Medical Group.
 “They basically serve as defenders, working to catch and stop germs that come into the body through the mouth or the nose.
-White blood cells found in the tonsils help to kill off the germs captured by the tonsils, which keeps the germs from causing infection.”
+White blood cells found in the tonsils help to kill off the germs, which keeps the germs from causing infection.”

 Michael Abdelmisseh, MD, a pediatric physician with WTMG.